Clean School Shoes Stink? It’s Enough to Read This OneSophia Wilson

-Use A Cleaning Agent to Clean
+Use A Cleaning Agent

 Try the Magic Eraser&Toothpaste

-Enlist The Help of your Washing Machine.
+Enlist The Help of your Washing Machine

 Most sneakers and canvas shoes (like those oh-so-cute little Toms) are safe to throw directly in the washing machine.
-Just be sure to avoid the dryer, since it can cause shrinking.
-Instead, air-dry either outside, inside over a vent, or in front of your refrigerator to soak up that motor heat.If you’re afraid of fading, then you want to avoid direct sunlight.
+Since a clothes dryer can cause shrinking, try not to use it.
+Instead, air-dry inside or over a vent.If you’re afraid of fading, then you want to avoid direct sunlight.
 Need some additional odor control?
 A little baking soda in the wash cycle or sprinkled on those wet shoes should help.

 Dry them with Paper / Towels